Exciting Community Engagement Strategies for Plan-Making

 Ask imagination-inspiring questions.
 Model possibility thinking and emphasis on community assets rather than problems.
 If your crowd is participatory, divide them into small groups of 6-8 people and let each group discussion.
 Have each group select a spokesperson and report back to the group.
 This is an excellent method of assuring that everyone who attends feels that the community engagement process was genuine.

-If your neighborhood organization is participating in a planning process and you are invited to a meeting where the format is unknown to you, you should rehearse key community members so they will perform well in whatever open-ended and divide-and-conquer tactics the planners might use against you.
-If you're on the community member side of a community engagement process that seems skewed toward a pre-determined end, you will need to play smart.
+If your neighborhood association is participating in a planning process where the format is unknown to you, rehearse key community members so they will perform well in whatever open-ended and divide-and-conquer tactics the planners might use against you.
+If you're on the community member side of a community engagement process that seems skewed toward a pre-determined end, you'll need to play smart.

 If you're in charge of the planning process, only call a gimmick-less public meeting for discussion when (a) you really don't know what people think and would like to start a dialogue, (b) you're in a community where community engagement is something of a sport (you know who you are), and/or (c) you think people will definitely be opinionated about the topic.